BenChirlin/benpluskelsey.com/src/pages/thank-you.md

 ## Thank You

 We thank everyone who attended and who also contributed to our Happliy Ever After fund.
-We've already begun improving our kitchen with a new Pizza Steel and booked a honeymoon to Belize!
+We've already begun improving our kitchen with a new pizza steel, a blender, and have just booked a honeymoon to Belize!
 We're excited to purchase a new tent and spend some nights under the stars and will be sure to share when we do.

 ![Into the Sunset](/images/motorcycle.jpg "Into the Sunset")